 The people have always struggled to win in courts against Big Business.
 A good argument and persuasion is necessary in court, but please do not rely on the judicial system alone.
-The executive branch may defy the law or its spirit.
-Public pressure, good laws, and honest government are as vital.
+The executive branch may defy the courts or spirit of the law.
+Well-designed laws, public pressure, and honest government are as vital.

 Please note this list of actions is incomplete.

 Donations are listed as an option when the organization has requested donations (if known).
 Last Tree Laws is not a party to these lawsuits.
 If you donate, please decide independently what is best.

 Action to Halt Satellite Wireless – Donations